jeantimex/ios-swift-collapsible-table-section-in-grouped-section/README.md

-# How to Implement Collapsible Table Section in Grouped-Style Table
+# Collapsible Table Section in Grouped Table
 A simple iOS swift project demonstrates how to implement collapsible table section.

 ### Demo ###